 We estimate portfolio carbon metrics, such as portfolio carbon exposure, carbon intensity and basic scenario analysis, utilising third-party data.
-This allows us to understand alignment with a low carbon world and prioritise our resources for managing risks and opportunities.
+This allows us to understand how we align with a low carbon world and prioritise our resources for managing risks and opportunities.